slzou/data-science-toolbox-2/README.md

 ## R Setup
-R dependencies can therefore be installed by running `R --file=install.R` in this repositories root directory.
+R dependencies can be installed by running `R --file=install.R` in this repositories root directory.

 How does this work?
 The [./Rprofile](./Rprofile) file in the project root instructs the R interpretor to look for and install libraries into the project-local folder `./rlibs`.
 RStudio will follow this convention similarly, and pick up these locally installed libraries.